 After an A/B Test has been started with Thrive Optimize, you can always check what are the conversion results so far, by using the A/B Test Overview and Test Details.

-To view the details of an A/B test, all you have to do is access the Pages section, look for the Control page name and hover over it, selecting "View test details":
+To view the details of an A/B test, all you have to do is access the Pages section, look for the Control page name, and hover over it, selecting "View test details":

 You can also click on "Edit" and open the WordPress editor, look for the "Thrive Optimize - A/B Test Overview" area and click on the "View Test Details" button:

 This will send you to an overview of the entire running A/B test, where you will have a chart available with all the conversions recorded from the start of the test.
-There are two different graph that you can use to check your stats:
+There are two different graphs that you can use to check your stats:

-The ”Graph type” can be set to be either displayed as a “Conversion rate”, which means that it will show the page conversions as percentage:
+The ”Graph type” can be set to be either displayed as a “Conversion rate”, which means that it will show the page conversions as a percentage:

 Or it can also be set to display the conversions as numbers: